Approximate Fitting of a Circular Arc When Two Points Are Known: Introduction

 \section{Introduction}

-The purpose of this paper is to solve the task of fitting a circular arc to a set of points (or segments) with complexity $O{\left( 1 \right)}$ when two points on the arc and moments up to the fourth order are known.
+The purpose of this paper is to solve fitting a circular arc to a set of points (or segments) with complexity $O{\left( 1 \right)}$ when two points on the arc and moments up to the fourth order are known.